mmalc/iDAAS/README.md

 <img src="content/images/iDAAS-Platform/iDAAS%20Platform%20-%20iDAAS%20Connect%20and%20Vendor%20FHIR%20Modules.png" alt="iDAAS Component Design"
 width="600" height="600" />
 </p>

-# Industry Standard Support
-As mentioned above we discussed the industry Standard support.
-This section covers the clinical integration standards and detailed links that are support by the implementation of the platform:

-* [HL7 v2 Message Receivers](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=185 "HL7 v2 Message Receivers") - Support for ADT, ORM, ORU, RDE, SCH, MFN, MDM and VXU message types.
-Connected Clinical does not care about specific HL7 version, its has been tested from version 2.1 through 2.8.
-* [FHIR Clinical Receivers](https://www.hl7.org/fhir/ "HL7 FHIR") - Support for FHIR Clinical is currently being implemented.
-The platform will focus on delivery R4 (4.01) support to align with the CMS guidance on Interoperability and Patient Access.

-# Development IDE
-The iDAAS (Intelligent Data as a Service) Clinical platform was initially developed using Eclipse.
-While this can still be used to update code, the team wanted to share its has transitioned to the following Development IDE and plugins:

-* IntelliJ Community IDE with the following plugins: Apache Camel Plugin, Big Data Tools Plugin and Kubernetes Plugin

 # iDAAS Technologies
 The iDAAS (Intelligent Data as a Service) Clinical platform is intended for usage for the healthcare market.
 It contains the following Red Hat technologies, (this platform will also will work with their upstream equivalents):